A Model for Line Absorption and Emission from Turbulent Mixing Layers: Introduction

 \section{Introduction}

-Observations of ultraviolet (UV) absorption lines of high ions like \civ, \siiv, \nv~and~\ovi~trace intermediate temperature ($\sim 10^5$~K) gas, assuming collisional ionization equilibrium (CIE).
+Observations of ultraviolet absorption lines of high ions like \civ, \siiv, \nv~and~\ovi~trace intermediate temperature ($\sim 10^5$~K) gas, assuming collisional ionization equilibrium (CIE).
 They are widely observed in a range of astrophysical contexts, such as our own galactic disk and halo, external galaxies, and high velocity clouds.
 Observations of a significant column density of these ions is puzzling since the gas they trace should cool quickly.
-One possibility is that these ions are in turbulent mixing layers (TMLs) between cold $10^4$~K and hot $10^6$~K gas.
-There, radiative cooling is balanced by enthalpy flux into the mixing layer, reaching a steady state.
-Such mixing layers are relevant to a host of issues such as the stability and survival of AGN jets \citep{hardee97}, cold clouds in a hot wind \citep{scannapieco15,schneider17,gronke18,gronke20}, and cold streams inflowing from cosmological accretion \citep{mandelker20}.
-Observational diagnostics of mixing layers could be very informative.
-For instance, the mass entrainment rate per unit area is directly proportional to the bolometric surface brightness.
+One possibility is that they exist in turbulent mixing layers (TMLs) between cold $10^4$~K and hot $10^6$~K gas.
+There, radiative cooling is balanced by enthalpy flux into the TML, reaching a steady state.
+Such TMLs are relevant to a host of issues such as the stability and survival of AGN jets \citep{hardee97}, cold clouds in a hot wind \citep{scannapieco15,schneider17,gronke18,gronke20}, and cold streams inflowing from cosmological accretion \citep{mandelker20}.
+Observational diagnostics of TMLs could be very informative.
+For instance, the mass entrainment rate per unit area is directly proportional to the bolometric surface brightness (in the absence of radiative heating and scattering).